-This is the reason why it’s so important for a SIEM system to cover as many aspects as possible, including: features to monitor, detect, analyse data and collaborate on incident responses to anomalous events.
+This is the reason why it’s so important for a SIEM system to cover as many aspects as possible, including features to monitor, detect, analyze data and collaborate on incident responses to anomalous events.
 Modern SIEM systems pay special attention to the data protection aspects of their features.

 The technical aspects of regulations ( e.g. GDPR, SOX, FISMA, HIPAA, etc) require paying better attention to the way companies store their personal data.
 SIEM systems can ease the process of storing evidence of compliance.
 They also ensure advanced threat detection of malicious activities.
 This way the processes become manageable, and the data protection officers of medium and big companies can get a better visibility over the processes within the organisation, as well as to take measures for preventing security incidents.